giordano-lucas/dex-cyclic-arbitrage/index.md

 |------------:|:------------:|:---------------------|
 | f1 score    | 0.9799       |   1544               |

 Despite rebalancing the classes, it appears that the SVM models always predict true and reaches an f1 score of 0.9799.
+Even though this model reaches the best performance, it's a trivial model.

 ### Global Interpretation